If you're a parent in 2017 with kids in school, you've probably wondered about the best cell phones for kids.

 The third and final step when discovering new phones for your kids is implementing security measures to protect them.

-If you're one of the parents who still feels a little bit iffy about giving your kids a world of information in the palm of their tiny hands, you can take advantage of security resources like Norton Family Premier or Highster Mobile to ensure safe web browsing and more.
+If you're one of the parents who still feel a little bit iffy about giving your kids a world of information in the palm of their tiny hands, you can take advantage of security resources like Norton Family Premier or Highster Mobile to ensure safe web browsing and more.

 Our guide on cell phone safety tips for kids is also a great resource for parents who are concerned about internet safety because they help you enable features like parental controls to get some peace of mind.
 Whether you're looking to install protective software or control in-app purchases, you can promote safe cell phone usage with help from these resources.